By Jason Godbey, Creative Director, Behind the Rabbit Productions

 This film explores the rise and fall of Menahem Golan and Yoram Globus, the two Israeli cousins who founded Canon Films.
 We learn about their history of making films in Israel, their move to Hollywood, their success, and the fall of the studio into debt and disrepair.

 The story of Golan and Globus is the American dream: two immigrants who come to America hit it big and revolutionize the way movies get made in the process.
 They were pioneers of the movie pre-sale.
-They would find financing for a film by selling the title and the star.
-Their two big stars were Chuck Norris and Charles Bronson.
+They would find financing for a film by selling the title and the star, their two big stars being Chuck Norris and Charles Bronson.
 They would come up with a title and a poster for the movie and say to a potential backer, “which Chuck do you want?”
-Once they secured financing they would then write the script and make the movie.
-At the time it was unheard of to sell a movie that didn’t exist, but it’s a common practice now to sell a film overseas based on the cast’s stars before it’s produced in order to secure financing.
+Once they secured the financing they would then write the script and make the movie.
+At the time it was unheard of to sell a movie that didn’t exist, but it’s a common practice now to sell a film overseas based on the actors attached to the project before the movie is produced.
 Canon Films cranked out movies at a frantic pace, but Golan and Globus spent money faster than they could make it.
-It was filmmaking by assembly line.
-They just cranked them out, quantity over quality.
+It was filmmaking by assembly line, quantity over quality.
 They wanted so much to be legitimate movie producers, but their way of wheeling and dealing in the industry gave them a bad reputation.
 Unfortunately for the cousins, Canon grew too big too fast, and they ended up being victims of their own ambition.

 However, there was some art in the assembly line.
 Even though they made schlocky action films like Ninja III: The Domination and Delta Force 2: The Colombian Connection, they also produced Love Streams by John Cassavetes and Otello by Franco Zeffirelli.
 Zeffirelli would later say Golan and Globus were the greatest producers he’d ever worked with because they gave him the freedom he needed to make his movie.